The following article is an excerpt from "A Book of Bible Study"

 We learn in Isaiah 53:10 that it was God’s will to “crush” His Son and cause Him to suffer these things.
 When we consider Isaiah 53:10, together with the teaching from John 12:24-26, Mark 10:35-40, and Romans 8:17, we can see that it is also God’s will to crush us and cause us to suffer, in some measure, bringing about in our lives a share in the sufferings of His Son in order that we may also share in His eternal glory.

-From other passages in the Bible we learn of still more ways in which Jesus suffered.
+From other passages in the Bible, we learn of still more ways in which Jesus suffered.
 In Matthew 8:20, we see that Jesus had no place to lay His head; He had no home of His own.
 He was also betrayed by one who was close to Him.
 He suffered overwhelming sorrow in the Garden of Gethsemane as He submitted Himself to His Father’s will for His life.
 He suffered exhaustion, and He was unable to bear the weight of His cross the whole way to Calvary.
 He suffered great pain in His physical body as he was scourged and then crucified according to God’s will, though He had done nothing to deserve it.
 He suffered abandonment by His closest friends during the time of the greatest trial in His life.
-And as He hung on Calvary’s cross, He suffered the desolation of feeling that He had been abandoned even by His Father God (Matthew 27:46).
+As He hung on Calvary’s cross, He also suffered the desolation of feeling that He had been abandoned even by His Father God (Matthew 27:46).

 As we consider the many ways in which Jesus suffered during His life on earth, we may be able to see reflections of His sufferings in our own lives.
 Maybe we have or we will at some point experience being “despised and rejected” by others, through no fault or wrongdoing of our own.
 Maybe we will suffer the consequences of a betrayal.
 Maybe we also, as Jesus did, will suffer abandonment by those who are closest to us during a time of great trial in our life.
 Maybe we have, or we will at some point in our lives, suffer any other aspect of His sufferings as we have seen revealed in the Scriptures.

-With these things in mind, some of us may notice that the particular sufferings we are enduring are not among those mentioned in the Bible as something that Jesus suffered.
-As we consider the troubles, hardships and afflictions that our sovereign God has allowed to affect our own lives, we should understand that the sufferings we endure as we walk in obedience to God, whatever form these sufferings may take, are for us a share in the sufferings of the “Man of Sorrows”, who was Himself familiar with grief (Isaiah 53:3).
+With these things in mind, some of us may notice that the sufferings we are enduring are not among those mentioned in the Bible as something that Jesus suffered.
+As we consider the troubles, hardships, and afflictions that our sovereign God has allowed to affect our own lives, we should understand that the sufferings we endure as we walk in obedience to God, whatever form these sufferings may take, are for us a share in the sufferings of the “Man of Sorrows”, who was Himself familiar with grief (Isaiah 53:3).

 The Christian life is not a matter of having enough “faith” to “believe” God for the things that we want out of life, as some would say.
 Instead, the mindset and understanding that we should have regarding our Christian faith is reflected in Paul’s exhortation: “Have this attitude in yourselves which was also in Christ Jesus, who, although He existed in the form of God, did not regard equality with God a thing to be grasped, but emptied Himself, taking the form of a bond-servant, and being made in the likeness of men.
 Being found in appearance as a man, He humbled Himself by becoming obedient to the point of death, even death on a cross.”
 (Philippians 2:5-8, emphasis added).